OpenChain-Project/Reference-Material/Suppliers/Leaflet/Official/MarkDown/en/supply-chain-education-leaflet-version-2.md

 ## From The OpenChain Project

 #### First Edition - May 2019 (as 'Open Source Software License Compliance General Public Guide')

 #### Draft Second Edition - October 2022

+##### First commit 2nd edition 2022-10-31

 # Introduction

-Open Source Software (OSS) has become essential to modern software development.
-OSS is incorporated into almost every electronic product, including super computers, cloud servers, personal computers, consumer electronics, automobiles, industrial equipment and IoT equipment.
+Open Source Software (open source) has become essential to modern software development.
+Open source is incorporated into almost every electronic product, including super computers, cloud servers, personal computers, consumer electronics, automobiles, industrial equipment and IoT equipment.
 Companies are required to develop products or services with high quality and faster time–to–market even under intense competition.
 They also have to keep up with the latest technology trends.
-OSS is indispensable in this pursuit.
+Open source is indispensable in this pursuit.

-Much OSS is developed through the collaboration of expert developers from different organizations throughout the world.
-OSS is often a vehicle for advanced innovation in various fields.
-Software engineers who participate in Open Source development have opportunities to improve their skills and to experience this innovation firsthand.
+Much open source is developed through the collaboration of expert developers from different organizations throughout the world. open source is often a vehicle for advanced innovation in various fields.
+Software engineers who participate in open source development have opportunities to improve their skills and to experience this innovation firsthand.

-OSS can be freely used, modified, and distributed by anyone who complies with the associated license conditions.
-When OSS is distributed, the distributor is require to comply with the terms and conditions of the license at the point in time when distribution occurs.
+Open source can be freely used, modified, and distributed by anyone who complies with the associated license conditions.
+When open source is distributed, the distributor is require to comply with the terms and conditions of the license at the point in time when distribution occurs.
 There have been cases where distributors were sued and lost because they failed to satisfy their legal obligations.
-Thus, to reduce risks caused by using OSS, all relevant personnel must have an understanding of the basic principles of OSS.
+Thus, to reduce risks caused by using open source, all relevant personnel must have an understanding of the basic principles of open source.

-This pamphlet has been written by the Japanese Work Group of the OpenChain Project from The Linux Foundation, to tell as many people as possible about the basic principles of OSS.
+This pamphlet has been written by the Japanese Work Group of the OpenChain Project from The Linux Foundation, to tell as many people as possible about the basic principles of open source.

-# Learning Open Source Software
+# Learning Open Source

-### Let’s learn the basics of Open Source Software (OSS).
+### Let’s learn the basics of open source.

 This pamphlet explains the following:

-1． What is Open Source Software?
+1． What is Open Source?
-2． What you need to do to receive the benefits of OSS 3． Risks associated with failure to comply with OSS responsibilities
+2． What you need to do to receive the benefits of open source 3． Risks associated with failure to comply with open source responsibilities

-Unfortunately, there have been cases where a company’s failure to comply with their OSS license responsibilities resulted in litigation by the copyright holder.
+Unfortunately, there have been cases where a company’s failure to comply with their open source license responsibilities resulted in litigation by the copyright holder.

 4． Supply chain issues
-5. What you need to do to ensure that everyone benefits from OSS
+5. What you need to do to ensure that everyone benefits from open source

 Points 3 and 4 may be intertwined.
-If OSS is acquired through a supply chain then all links in the supply chain must comply with the conditions of the license.
+If open source is acquired through a supply chain then all links in the supply chain must comply with the conditions of the license.
 If any link fails to satisfy the conditions of the license, then entities later in the supply chain will not be able to remedy the missing conditions.
 An employee or company acting alone cannot meet all the responsibilities and requirements by themselves.

-When an item with OSS software is delivered to another party, information related to all included OSS must be provided.
-The following staff are required to know the proper procedures to follow when acquiring and distributing OSS:
+When an item with open source software is delivered to another party, information related to all included open source must be provided.
+The following staff are required to know the proper procedures to follow when acquiring and distributing open source:

 - Developers and engineers: In addition to software developers, hardware engineers are deeply involved in developing device driver software, board support packages (BSP) and software development kits (SDKs) for their hardware.
-- Procurement personnel: OSS may be included in deliverables from the supply chain, such as software, hardware modules, SoCs, semiconductor products, and products designed and developed by ODM/OEM manufacturers.
+- Procurement personnel: open source may be included in deliverables from the supply chain, such as software, hardware modules, SoCs, semiconductor products, and products designed and developed by ODM/OEM manufacturers.
-- Sales personnel: Sales personnel are required to understand the reasons that customers need the OSS-related information, including copyright and license information.
+- Sales personnel: Sales personnel are required to understand the reasons that customers need the open source-related information, including copyright and license information.
-- Quality assurance personnel: OSS that is included in a product may affect its quality or introduce bugs.
+- Quality assurance personnel: open source that is included in a product may affect its quality or introduce bugs.
 QA personnel need to be aware of such issues.
-- Legal/Intellectual Property personnel: Legal and intellectual property personnel are required to know the laws, legal precedents, and legal remedies that relate to OSS license interpretation and adherence.
+- Legal/Intellectual Property personnel: Legal and intellectual property personnel are required to know the laws, legal precedents, and legal remedies that relate to open source license interpretation and adherence.
-- Executives and managers: Executives and managers develop strategy around using, contributing to, and distributing Open Source; build teams to promote OSS usage; and oversee OSS processes, and investment in required software tools.
+- Executives and managers: Executives and managers develop strategy around using, contributing to, and distributing Open Source; build teams to promote open source usage; and oversee open source processes, and investment in required software tools.

 *ODM: Original Design Manufacturer OEM: Original Equipment Manufacturer

-## Definition of OSS
+## Definition of open source

-It is not easy to answer precisely “What is OSS?”.
+It is not easy to answer precisely “What is open source?”.
 Different people have different answers.
 However, most people would agree with the following:

-OSS is software for which the source code is provided.
+Open source is software for which the source code is provided.
 And the copyright holder allows others to use, inspect, modify, and share the software.

-## Examples of OSS
+## Examples of open source

-Linux is probably the most widely known example of Open Source Software.
+Linux is probably the most widely known example of open source.
 An Operating System (OS) is software that is designed to provide a platform for other software.
 Linux is one such operating system.
 Linux is everywhere.
 It is incorporated into almost every major computing system, including super computers, stock exchange servers, Internet servers, smartphones using the Android software stack, consumer electronics products, automobiles, and industrial equipment.
 Linux supports a large portion of the world’s core technological infrastructure.

 Linux has been developed through the collaboration of tens of thousands of developers from around the world.
 Linux development continues actively every day.
 Anyone can freely use, modify and distribute Linux, provided they abide by the conditions of the license that the Linux developers have chosen.
 It is very important that companies that use Linux understand and comply with the license terms for Linux.

-In addition to Linux, there are a huge number of other OSS projects.
+In addition to Linux, there are a huge number of other open source projects.
 These include the Apache project used for HTTP servers, the widely used compiler GNU Compiler Collection (GCC), and the Eclipse integrated development environment, to name just a few.

-## OSS and license
+## Open source and licenses

-A copyright holder of OSS does not waive their copyright in the code, but grants users certain rights to the software based on the user’s adherence to the conditions of the software’s license.
+A copyright holder of open source does not waive their copyright in the code, but grants users certain rights to the software based on the user’s adherence to the conditions of the software’s license.
 In some cases, a copyright holder may grant users a patent license.
-It is critical for users of Open Source software to understand the license of each piece of OSS they use.
+It is critical for users of open source to understand the license of each piece of open source they use.

-Almost all OSS licenses disclaim liability for OSS developers.
-In almost all cases, the OSS developers do not take responsibility for usage of OSS; but require users, product integrators, and vendors to take this responsibility on themselves.
+Almost all open source licenses disclaim liability for open source developers.
+In almost all cases, the open source developers do not take responsibility for usage of open source; but require users, product integrators, and vendors to take this responsibility on themselves.

 Not all software is covered by copyright.
-If you need to judge whether a particular piece of OSS is copyrighted material or not, you should consult with a lawyer or intellectual property expert.
+If you need to judge whether a particular piece of open source is copyrighted material or not, you should consult with a lawyer or intellectual property expert.

-## What is granted by license (copyright)
+## What is granted by licenses (copyright)

-With some OSS licenses, the copyright holder grants others the right to use or distribute the software.
+With some open source licenses, the copyright holder grants others the right to use or distribute the software.
 This license grant occurs without direct communication between the copyright holder and the user, but this right-of-use is only granted if the user adheres with conditions provided by the copyright holder in the license.
 When a user fails to comply with these license conditions, a serious issue arises.

-## What is granted by license (patent)
+## What is granted by licenses (patents)

-With some OSS licenses, the copyright holder of OSS grants others the right to freely use the patents that are practiced by the software and owned by the copyright holder.
-Not every OSS license grants such a patent license.
+With some open source licenses, the copyright holder of open source grants others the right to freely use the patents that are practiced by the software and owned by the copyright holder.
+Not every open source license grants such a patent license.
 Examples of licenses that include such patent grants are the Apache license, and the GNU General Public License (GPL) version 3.

-## Typical OSS license
+## Typical open source license

-The Open Source Initiative (OSI) is an organization that promotes OSS.
-It defines the criteria for what constitutes OSS and approves dozens of different licenses as valid OSS licenses.
+The Open Source Initiative (OSI) is an organization that promotes open source.
+It defines the criteria for what constitutes open source and approves dozens of different licenses as valid open source licenses.

 https://opensource.org/licenses
 https://opensource.org/osd

-Most OSS is licensed under an OSI-approved license.
-In addition, some software that is licensed under non-OSI-approved license may be treated as Open Source software as well.
-Whether such software should be treated as OSS (or handled some other way) should be determined by agreement between the software supplier and the recipient.
+Most open source is licensed under an OSI-approved license.
+In addition, some software that is licensed under non-OSI-approved license may be treated as open sourece as well.
+Whether such software should be treated as open source (or handled some other way) should be determined by agreement between the software supplier and the recipient.

-# What you need to do to receive the benefits of OSS
+# What you need to do to receive the benefits of open source

-### When you use OSS, the most important thing to know is your obligations related to distribution of the software.
+### When you use open source, the most important thing to know is your obligations related to distribution of the software.

-Almost all OSS licenses define the followings:
+Almost all open source licenses define the followings:

-- The OSS developer disclaims liability for the effects of using the software
+- The open source developer disclaims liability for the effects of using the software
 - Some obligations must be fulfilled when the software is distributed by an individual or legal entity (distributor).